bcsdca/worship_schedule/README.md

 At the beginning of every quarter:
 1. A new worship schedule spreadsheet is created
-2. New worship dates and sermon assignments are entered
+2. New worship dates and all the tabs are cleanup and initialized
+3. Worker availability date collection begins
-3. Preachers and worship leaders are assigned
+4. Preachers and worship leaders are assigned
-4. Worker availability collection begins
+5. Smart A/V assigments, but minor tweak might required due to worker availability or training effort

 The system supports ongoing schedule maintenance throughout the quarter.